GoldenLine/X2/README.markdown

 ### Mac Users
 ** Just got word that for some reason the latest version in brew is not updated.
 Fixing that, in the mean time, just install manually, it's very very simple.
 See below**

-Make sure you run `brew update` first and then just run `brew install q`.
+Just run `brew install q`.

-Thanks [@stuartcarnie](https://github.com/stuartcarnie) for the initial homebrew formula
+Thanks @stuartcarnie for the initial homebrew formula

 ### Manual installation (very simple, since there are no dependencies)